malindu-MD/SLIIT-MAD-Mini-Project/README.md

 ## Technologies Used

-Android Studio with kotlin and Firebase
+Android Studio with kotlin
+Firebase